gdlc/ARVALIS/README.md

 ## Pipelines for GxE Analysis using Markers & Env.
 Covariates

 This repository present a set of modules for analysis of data from multi-environment trials using genotype (SNP) and environmental covariates.
 The methods presented here are largley based on [Jarquin et al. (2014)](http://link.springer.com/article/10.1007%2Fs00122-013-2243-1#page-1).
-The project has ben funded by [Arvalis](http://www.arvalisinstitutduvegetal.fr/index.html) and the methodological developments have been lead by [Gustavo de los Campos](), other contributors are listed in [Jarquin et al. (2014)](http://link.springer.com/article/10.1007%2Fs00122-013-2243-1#page-1).
+The project has ben funded by [Arvalis](http://www.arvalisinstitutduvegetal.fr/index.html) and the methodological developments have been led by [Gustavo de los Campos](), other contributors are listed in [Jarquin et al. (2014)](http://link.springer.com/article/10.1007%2Fs00122-013-2243-1#page-1).

 **Contact**:  Gustavo de los Campos [ gdeloscampos@gmail.com ] &  Marco Lopez-Cruz [ malctony@hotmail.com ]